 All exposed-to-view PVC and CPVC surfaces, and FRP surfaces without integral UV-resistant gel coat.

-[ .]

-System No. 22 Aluminum and Dissimilar Metal Insulation: Use on aluminum surfaces embedded or in contact with concrete [, and the following items or areas:
+System No. 22 Aluminum and Dissimilar Metal Insulation: Use on aluminum surfaces embedded or in contact with concrete.

-[ .]

 System No. 23 Fusion Bonded Coating: Use on the following items: